-Employment Mix includes professional and service uses typically on smaller sized parcels with lower intensities than a traditional business campus.
-This type of development may support a variety of occupations including general office, research and development facilities, medical clinics, light industrial, and business incubators.
-These uses are typically located with nearby access to arterial thoroughfares.
-These businesses have appealing street frontages with an increased level of aesthetics and landscaping.
+Employment Mix includes professional and service uses typically on smaller sized parcels with lower intensities than a traditional the Professional Campus Placteype business campuses.
+This type of development may support a variety of occupations including general offices, research and development facilities, medical clinics, light industiral, and business incubators.
+These uses are typically located with nearby access to arterial thoroughfares, These businesses have appealing street frontages with an increased and street frontage of the businesses are appealing and have an increased level of aesthetics and landscaping.